stayallive/wp-sentry/README.md

 #### `wp_sentry_dsn` (string)

-You can use this filter to override the sentry dsn used for the php tracker.
+You can use this filter to override the Sentry DSN used for the php tracker.

 Example usage: